A colourless, odourless liquid T, gives effervesce with s...

 Take an unknown substance and add a few drops of it to the silver nitrate solution.
 If the silver nitrate solution turns white due to the formation of silver chloride, the acid is hydrochloric acid.
 If the solution remains clear, the acid is nitric acid.
 T is Hydrochloric Acid(an odorless, colorless solution with a pungent smell)

-Which of the following gases is not acidic? ...
+Which of the following equations represents a redox reaction? ...